 - The success of the Vicksburg Campaign also restored Ulysses S. Grant’s reputation, which had suffered after the surprise attack at Shiloh.
 The renewed confidence in Grant would have a decisive impact on later events in the eastern theater and on the conclusion of the war.

-Timeline of the Vicksburg Campaign
+Timeline of the Battle of Vicksburg

 - December 26–29, 1862 — Battle of Chickasaw Bayou